Vertigo & Dizziness

 Balance disorders are serious.
 Sometimes they are a sign of other health problems, such as those affecting the brain, heart, or circulation of the blood.
 They are also one cause of falls and fall-related injuries in older people.
 For these reasons, it is important to have a potential balance disorder diagnosed and treated as soon as possible.

 We are often asked, “I am taking medication (e.g. Meclizine) so why am I still feeling dizzy?”
 Medications may sometime help but in true vestibular problems physical treatment is necessary.
 Treatment will depend on the problem (dizziness, dizziness with balance problems, balance problems only).
 Some conditions can be taken care of in only one visit while others may take several visits.
-Treatment plans for the Vestibular Rehabilitation program are developed to provide the tools necessary for symptom management.
+Treatment plans for the Vestibular Rehabilitation or vertigo physical therapy program are developed to provide the tools necessary for symptom management.
 Management of the problem enables patients to return to a functional lifestyle and to eventually be able to manage the disorder on their own.
 The goal for our patients is to give them the ability to return to work, attend to household responsibilities and partake in various social and recreational activities.

 I have been suffering with dizzy spells for over a year.
 Every day I have been sick to my stomach and unable to turn or sleep on my right side.
 In just two visits this therapy has made a world of difference.
 My vision is better and I am able to wake up without feeling any dizziness.
 (Staci, Carterville, IL)